hotkit/django-async/README.markdown

 `flush_queue` will run once through the jobs that are scheduled to run at that time, but will exit early if any job throws an exception.
 Normally you would use it from an external script that simply keeps re-running the command.

+    while [ true ] ; do ( python manage.py flush_queue && sleep 10 ) ; done

+Jobs are executed in priority order first (higher numbers execute earlier), then by the scheduled time (unscheduled jobs will go last, but of course only jobs whose scheduled time has arrived will run) and finally by their ID order (which should be the order they were added).
+A failed task will be re-scheduled for later execution.

 ##`async.schedule`##

     schedule(function, args = None, kwargs = None, run_after= None, meta = None, priority = 5)